AL333Z/pratical-fp/pratical-fp.md

 Type Driven Development
 ===

-Start with a bunch of adts and structures, introduce some more, refactor.
+- Start with a bunch of *ADT*s modelling core entities and *structures*, introduce some more, refactor
-Testing is still important, but the design is driven by types.
+- Testing is still important to spot *smells*, but the design is driven by types
+- You'll find yourself NOT writing a huge number of tests, because type and structures are *lawful* and you can compose them safely
+- Tests are usually the first end-users of your api

 ---